 Bangalore-Chennai expressway is a 6 lane and 260 km long expressway that will be constructed by NHAI (National Highways Authority of India).

 It will support industry booming and economic growth near Hoskote, Sriperumbudur, and Banavaram.

 The project will help to escalate trade, commercial and residential projects and eventually add to the economic growth of the Bangalore.

 The expressway is already receiving attraction by the foreign investors as few of the Japanese realty companies are launching residential projects.

 North-South Metro Corridor

-Infrastructure developments and projects plays an important role in boosting the economy of the city.
-These advancements would help in development of office space and commercial hubs of Bangalore and would reduce the travel time and flourishing housing demand in Bangalore.
+Infrastructure developments and projects play an important role in boosting the economy of the city.
+These advancements would help in the development of office space and commercial hubs of Bangalore and would reduce the travel time and flourishing housing demand in Bangalore.